 - We pick up paddlers on the Colorado River anywhere between Potash and Spanish Bottom.
 For paddlers coming down the Green River, we do jet boat pick-ups between the Confluence and Spanish Bottom.
-Your pick-up spot should be able to accommodate our jet boat: Ideally the shoreline should be sandy and free of rocks and the water about hip deep 10 feet off the shore with a deep water approach.
+Your pick-up spot should be able to accommodate our jet boat: Ideally the shoreline should be sandy and free of rocks and the water about 4 feet deep 15 feet off the shore with a deep water approach.
+That means less than a canoe length from shore the water needs to be above your waste.
 If your pick up location is too shallow, you will be required to move.